n3oxmind/DES-Cryptography/README.md

 Cipher Text: 1100000010110111101010001101000001011111001110101000001010011100
 ```
 NOTE: This code has no command line options,so every time you need to change the plainText and/or cipherKey change
-them in the Main.cpp file and recompile the code with g++. as bellow
+them from inside the Main.cpp file and recompile the code with g++. as bellow
-`g++ Main.cpp DES.cpp DES.h Colors.h -o des`
+`g++ Main.cpp DES.cpp DES.h Colors.h -o des`.
-to run it type
+To run it type
 `./des`